jgabitto/austin_dev_assessment/agnostic/README.md

-# DTIF Dev Frontend Homework
+# Austin Transportation Frontend Homework using no framework

 ## An example using jQuery's AJAX and Socrata SODA API

 ### To get started: